 In 1995, Orion Diagnostica developed a manual radioimmunoassay (RIA) for the intact N-terminal propeptide of type I procollagen and it was validated by Tahtela et al. in 1997 [20].
 The Orion Diagnostica UniQ™ PINP RIA (Espoo, Finland) was approved by the US Food and Drug Administration (FDA) in 2005.
 A manual total PINP ELISA assay was developed by Uscn Life Science Inc., China in 1996 and subsequently validated by Orum et al [15].
+The measuring range, and hence the values, reported by the latter assay are an order of magnitude lower than other commercial assays.
+There are no published comparison studies for this assay with other commercial assays.
+To our knowledge, this assay has not been used in any publications of clinical trials

 The automated intact PINP chemiluminescence immunoassay (CLIA) assay was launched in 2009 by IDS for the iSYS instrument (IDS, Boldon, UK) and validated in 2010 by Koivula et al. [21].
 The automated total PINP electrochemiluminescence immunoassay (ECLIA) was developed by Roche Diagnostics, Mannheim, Germany and validated by Garnero et al. in 2008 [22].